1. Registration & Fees

 5. When are scores released?

 PSAT results are usually sent to schools in late December and they will be released to students during a meeting with the Counselors.
 This meetings will help explain test results and give strategies to assist students in preparing for SAT exams.
-The date of this meeting has been tentatively scheduled for January, 2018..
-More information in the “Official Student Guide to the PSAT/NMSQT – 2017” bulletin available in Mrs. Cain’s office (A103).
+The date of this meeting has been tentatively scheduled for January, 2019.
+More information in the “Official Student Guide to the PSAT/NMSQT – 2018” bulletin available in Mrs. Walling’s office.Order the PSAT/NMSQT

 For questions or assistance, please email email@example.com